mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 String Manipulation
 -------------------

-String manipulation is the building block of many of today’s utilities and algorithms.
+String manipulation is the building block of many of today's utilities and algorithms.
 Everything from formatting and validation to analysis and manipulation requires heavy use of string manipulation.
 Fortunately for you, the language provides powerful string manipulation facilities.

 Basic String Operations
 ~~~~~~~~~~~~~~~~~~~~~~~